“18th-century style with a contemporary twist in this perfectly located B&B, just 5 minutes’ walk from St Mark’s Square”

 - As this is Gianni’s apartment it feels like a welcoming Venetian home

 - A brilliant location, moments from the Piazza San Marco and Teatro La Fenice, and just across the bridge there’s the Gallerie dell’Accadameia, the Peggy Guggenheim Collection and the Punta della Dogana

 - Romantics will love the large Junior Suite with its canal views, Juliet balcony and table for in-room breakfasts

 - A group could book all 3 rooms, giving free rein of the apartment’s communal spaces (lounge and small kitchen)

 - Gio & Gio is an informal B&B rather than a hotel.
 There’s no reception, and the owners are only on-site in the morning (a phone number is provided for the rest of the time)

-- The apartment is quite intimate so expect to mingle with your fellow guests
+- The apartment is intimate so expect to mingle with other guests

 - The adjacent canal and its gondoliers are both a blessing and a curse - they can be noisy.
 If peace and quiet is a must, choose a Double Room